Difference between Credit and Noncredit

 In addition, some courses at CU–including mathematics, engineering, language and all graduate-level courses–may be restricted.
 Proof of completed prerequisites or departmental permission may be required to enroll.
 Contact an academic advisor with any questions you have about the course(s) you intend to take.

 Schedule an appointment with an advisor.

-Individuals with University of Colorado service indicators (financial stops) may not enroll.
-Students on academic probation/suspension/dismissal from the Boulder campus may only enroll in Continuing Education programs approved by their school or college.
+Students with University of Colorado with service indicators (financial, academic, student conduct, etc.) may not be eligible to enroll.
+Students should contact a Continuing Education academic advisor with questions about academic probation/suspension/dismissal from the Boulder campus.
 More about probation and suspension.